Jaguares F.C.: Chiapas FC (2013–2017)

-On May 20, 2013, it was announced that the Jaguares de Chiapas franchise was sold and moved to the city of Querétaro, Querétaro.
-On May 28, 2013, it was announced San Luis was moved to the city of Tuxtla Gutiérrez, Chiapas and was renamed as Chiapas Fútbol Club, thus bringing back a Primera División de México team back to Chiapas.
+On May 20, 2013, it was announced that the Jaguares de Chiapas franchise was sold and moved to the city of Querétaro, Querétaro and merged with the Querétaro franchise.
+On May 28, 2013, it was announced San Luis was relocated to the city of Tuxtla Gutiérrez, Chiapas and renamed as Chiapas Fútbol Club, thus bringing back a Primera División de México team back to Chiapas.
 The new Chiapas franchise took over the San Luis television contract with Televisa.
-At the conclusion of the Clausura 2017 tournament, Chiapas F.C. was relegated to the Liga de Ascenso de México after finishing last in the relegation table.
+At the conclusion of the Clausura 2017 tournament, Chiapas F.C. was relegated to the Liga de Ascenso de México after finishing in last place in the relegation table.

 On June 8, 2017, the team was dissolved after the owner of Chiapas, Carlos López Chargoy met with their coaching staff and players.
 However, a week later, the president of the Liga MX announced that the team was disaffiliated and made bail to pay what was due.
 The next day, a soccer team would return to Chiapas, but it would have to play in the Liga Premier.
-Jiquipilas Valle Verde F.C. announced on June 23 that it would change its franchise from Jiquipilas to Tuxtla Gutiérrez, naming the team Chiapas Jaguar and playing their home games at Estadio Víctor Manuel Reyna, but four days later, this did not happen because the FMF prohibited it to use the name, which the family Lopez Chargoy owns.
+Jiquipilas Valle Verde F.C. announced on June 23 that it would relocate its franchise from Jiquipilas to Tuxtla Gutiérrez, naming the team Chiapas Jaguar and playing their home games at Estadio Víctor Manuel Reyna, but four days later, this did not happen because the Federación Mexicana de Fútbol (FMF) prohibited it to use the name, which the López Chargoy family owns.

 Jaguares FC (2024–present)

 At the end of Clausura 2024, a rumor arose that the management of the Cimarrones de Sonora team was seeking to negotiate the transfer of the franchise to Tuxtla Gutiérrez, Chiapas to revive Jaguares F.C.
-Finally, on May 30, 2024, Juan Pablo Rojo –president of Cimarrones– announced through a statement that the institution was in the process of selling the membership certificate corresponding to the Liga de Expansión MX.
-However, the sell was not completed, and it was announced that the team would continue playing in Hermosillo, Sonora.
+Finally, on 30 May 2024, Juan Pablo Rojo –president of Cimarrones– announced through a statement that the institution was in the process of selling the membership certificate corresponding to the Liga de Expansión MX.
+However, the sale was not completed, and it was announced that the team would continue playing in Hermosillo, Sonora.

 On July 12, 2024 the project was rejected by the Liga de Expansión owners assembly, so finally Jaguares F.C. began competing in the Liga Premier - Serie A, using the place that Cafetaleros de Chiapas had in the league and that was originally going to be used for a reserve squad of Jaguares F.C.